-Mixing Alcohol and Minors Can Be TroubleRecent news reports show that prosecutors take these crimes seriously and judges are willing to impose serious sentences.
+Mixing Alcohol and Minors Can Be TroubleRecent news reports show that prosecutors take furnishing alcohol to minors and providing a place for minors to consume alcohol seriously and judges are willing to impose serious sentences.
 These offenses seem to come up pretty often so it's worth taking a closer look at the Law.

 Title 28-A §2081 makes it a crime to knowingly:

 - Procure, or in any way aid or assist in procuring, furnish, give, sell or deliver liquor for or to a minor.

 - Allow a minor under that person's control or in a place under that person's control to possess or consume liquor

 - A "minor" is someone who is less than 21 years old.

 - Violation is a class D misdemeanor with a maximum sentence of 364 days jail and $2000 in fines.

 - The minimum sentence for providing alcohol to a minor under 18 is a $500 fine.

 - The minimum sentence for providing a place for minors under 18 to consume alcohol is a $1000 fine.

 - Where the minors are under 21 but over 18, there is no minimum sentence.